InstrumentsLearn

 5. Ganza

-Our next instrument is the Ganzá, also known as the Brazilian rattle.
+Our next instrument is the ganzá, also known as the Brazilian rattle.
 This is a cylindrically shaped hand instrument made from either a hand-woven basket or a metal canister.

 It’s filled with pebbles, beads, or similar items to produce a sound.
 The metal canisters produce a louder sound.

-If you’re familiar with the African calabash and Indian maracas, the Ganzá is played similarly.
+If you’re familiar with the African calabash and Indian maracas, the ganzá is played similarly.
 You simply move the instrument up and down to create sound.

-In samba, the Ganzá serves as an undertone.
-But if played in a band, it is used to play a rhythm underneath the rest of the instruments.
+In samba, the ganzá serves as an undertone, but if played in a band, it is used to play a rhythm underneath the rest of the instruments.

 6. Cavaquinho

-Up next is a string instrument called the Cavaquinho.
-This is a small guitar-like instrument with four wires and is considered a cousin of the ukulele.
-In Brazil, it is called the Cavaquinho Brasileiro (Brazilian cavaquinho).
-Its smaller version is called the Cavaco.
+Up next is a string instrument called the cavaquinho.
+It is a small instrument similar to a guitar but with four strings, like a ukulele’s cousin.
+In Brazil, it’s known as the cavaquinho brasileiro (Brazilian cavaquinho), and a smaller version is called cavaco.

 7. Atabaque

-Our list seems to be dominated by percussion instruments as we got the Atabaque next.
-Also known as Atabaque de Corda, this is a drum-like instrument with Afro-Brazilian origins.
+Our list seems to be dominated by percussion instruments as we got the atabaque next.
+Also known as atabaque de corda, this is a drum-like instrument with Afro-Brazilian origins.

-Traditionally, the Atabaque shell is made of Jacaranda wood from Brazil, and the head is made from calfskin.
+Traditionally, the atabaque shell is made of jacaranda wood from Brazil, and the head is made from calfskin.
 Ropes intertwine around the body and connect a metal ring at the base to the head.

 Wooden wedges can be found between the ring and the body.
 The player uses a hammer to tighten or loosen the ropes, thereby lowering or raising the pitch.

-The Candomblé and Umbanda religions treat the Atabaque as a sacred instrument.
-Three Atabaques are often used in the Brazilian martial arts Capoeira and one in the traditional dance Maculelê.
+The Candomblé and Umbanda religions treat the atabaque as a sacred instrument.
+Three atabaques are often used in the Brazilian martial arts capoeira and one in the traditional dance maculelê.

 8. Caxixi